 Mary Ann Rodman has published four picture books and two middle-grade novels.
 Her first picture book, My Best Friend (Viking), won the Ezra Jack Keats and Charlotte Zolotow Awards.
 A Tree for Emmy (Peachtree) received the Giverny Award for best trade science picture book.
 Her middle-grade historical novel, Yankee Girl (Farrar Straus Giroux) has been nominated for nine state book awards, and was named a VOYA Top Shelf Fiction as well as an NCSS Best Trade Book.
 She also has short stories in two anthologies for young adults, both edited by Ann Angel and published by Candlewick Press: Such a Pretty Face: Stories about Beauty and Things I'll Never Say: Stories about our Secret Selves.
 Mary Ann conducts Young Writers' Workshops and camps at the Margaret Mitchell House Literary Center in Atlanta.
 To connect with Mary Ann, visit her on Facebook.
 You can find all Mary Ann's blog posts here.

 You will also see posts on our blog from three TeachingAuthor alums who are not currently blogging with us:

 Jill Esbaum is the author of many books.
-Her newest picture book, Tom’s Tweet (Knopf), is a 2013-2014 Goldfinch Book Award nominee.
-She is also the author of Stanza (HMHarcourt), a 2012-2013 Young Hoosiers Book Award nominee; Ste-e-e-e-eamboat A-Comin’!
-(Farrar, Straus & Giroux), an IRA Notable Children’s Book; and To the Big Top (FSG), which was named to the CCBC’s Choices List.
-More picture books are forthcoming.
-Jill authored a nonfiction series, Picture the Seasons, for National Geographic, as well as two books in the Angry Birds Playground series: Animals, and Dinosaurs.
-A former instructor for the Institute of Children’s Literature, Jill leads a workshop at the University of Iowa’s Summer Writing Festival and co-hosts the Whispering Woods Picture Book Writing Workshop/Retreat each July.
+Her picture books have been nominated to state award lists, named IRA Notable Children’s Books, and named to the CCBC’s Choices List.
+Jill also authors nonfiction titles for National Geographic, including the Angry Birds Playground series and others.
+Jill co-hosts the Whispering Woods Picture Book Writing Workshop/Retreat each July.
 To contact Jill, visit her website.
 You can find all Jill's blog posts here.
 And you can read about how she became a TeachingAuthor here.